01-edu/public/subjects/ai/nlp-spacy/README.md

 # Exercise 3: Embeddings 2

-The goal of this exercise is to learn to use SpaCy embedding on a document.
+The goal of this exercise is to learn to use `spaCy` embedding on a document.

 1. Compute the embedding of all the words in this sentence.
 The language model considered is `en_core_web_md`